afeefacode/cli-app/README.md

 ## Description

-At times a project could need an accompanying cli tool to perform some configuration, installation or maintenance tasks.
-It shouldn't be much effort to get one running, especially, if it's about just a few commands.
+At times a project might need a cli tool to perform some configuration, installation or maintenance work.
+It shouldn't be much effort to get one running.
 This package is a convenience wrapper around the PHP's [symfony/console](https://github.com/symfony/console) framework and aims to simplify the creation of cli apps.
 It provides:

-* all, what `symfony/console` provides
-* fluent interface to create (nested) commands
+* a fluent interface to create (nested) commands
 * selectable sub commands
 * reusable actions
 * helper functions for input, output and process execution